rjohnsen/threathunting-book/content/part-1/frameworks/pyramidofpain.md

 That movement up the pyramid is the practical value.

 > The goal is not to ignore low-level indicators.
-The goal is to use them as starting points and move toward behaviour.
+The goal is to use them as starting points and move towards behaviour.
 >
 > -- Roger Johnsen